How does COVID-19 affect grad photos?

-Obviously the grad cap & gown is a big part of having grad photos taken!
+Obviously the graduation cap & gown is a big part of having grad photos taken.
 Normally it's ok that the gown was touched by other people - but what about now in COVIDland?

 We did some research.
 First of all, touching things is allowed - it's ok to try on clothes in a store, for example.
 Clean hands are an important factor, so we will be providing hand sanitizer for everyone as they enter and leave our studio.